m4ttsch/omscs-notes-notes/information-security/midterm-2-study-guide.md

 **True or False?**

-One of many intruder behaviors is Maintaining Access is by adding a machine code backdoor that is hard to detect because it modifies machine level code.
+One of many intruder behaviors is Maintaining Access.
+This is done by adding a machine code backdoor that is hard to detect.
+Detection is difficult because the backdoor modifies machine level code.

 <details>
 <summary>Answer</summary>